 Skip to Content

-6 Animals in Antarctica
+Animals and Wildlife in Antarctica

 Most of the creatures of the south polar locale are occasional guests; conditions are only harsh for most creatures to live there in the colder time of year.